MikeMaii/MAIAI/README.md

-# MAIAI
+# MAIAI (Multi-Agentic Instructor AI)

-This package provides tools to make working with ChatGPT simple and efficient.
+This package provides tools to make building workflows with ChatGPT simple and efficient.

 ## Installation